 7. 4 in extension.

-bar, restaurant (alfresco dining), private dining facilities, free (intermittent) Wi-Fi, in-room TV (Freeview), parking, restaurant and bar wheelchair accessible, adapted toilet.
+bar, restaurant, terrace (alfresco dining), private dining facilities, in-room smart TV (Freeview, Netflix), parking, restaurant and bar wheelchair accessible, adapted toilet.

 all ages welcomed, extra bed £25.
 Children’s menu.

 allowed in bar and parts of restaurant only.

 B&B rooms from £135. À la carte £35.
 Min.
 2-night stay preferred at weekends in high season.